randomuser691337/palera1n-mod-fixed/README.md

 This bypass will also jailbreak with palera1n, we do this to disable rootfs seal enforcement.
 This could be done without palera1n patching the kernel but I am too lazy to do that, and I want a JB anyways.

-iOS 16 support may be a thing when palera1n's iOS 16 branch gets somewhat stable, but I don't have a device to test
+iOS 16 support should be working now.

 # DISCLAIMER

 This bypass must not be used on a device you don't legally own and have permission to modify, I am not responsible for any misuse of anyting in this repo.

 # Usage
-To bypass Hello screen we will first of all, restore to a clean iOS 15.x version.
-(15.0-15.7.1)
+To bypass Hello screen we will first of all, restore to a clean iOS 15 or 16 version.

 You should be in the Hello screen for the version you restored, now reboot into DFU mode.